View related sites

 You are here:

-Cambridge English: First (FCE) is a test of all areas of language ability.
+B2 First is a test of all areas of language ability.

 The updated exam (for exam sessions from January 2015) is made up of four papers developed to test your English language skills.
 You can see exactly what’s in each paper below.